Pinned content, custom sorted.

 Undergraduate Student

-Emily Kelly is a third-year student pursuing a B.S. in Psychology with a minor in Art.
+Emily Kelly is a fourth-year student pursuing a B.S. in Psychology with a minor in Art.
 After graduation, Emily plans to obtain her PhD in Cognitive Psychology and continue her career in research.

 Title/Position